jspm/node-importmap-loader/readme.md

 ## For Example

-When executing
+When executing the following script in this repo

 ```bash
 node --loader ./dist/loader.js test.js
 ```

-In this repo the following will be output
+The following data will be output

 ```bash
  loader git:(main) node --loader ./loader.js test.js